WDFW Beach Season Information

 - All pets must be leashed.

-- Urinating or defecating on the beach is prohibited.
+- Use bathrooms--"relieving yourself" on the beach is prohibited.

 - No overnight parking or camping is allowed.